Skip Ribbon Commands

 • attend networking events and activities

-• join a mentor and buddy program to help develop new skills and knowledge of the CER.
+• join a mentor and buddy program to help develop new skills and knowledge of the Clean Energy Regulator.

 • have completed an undergraduate degree (or higher) in the last 3 years or be in your last year of study and will complete your study before the program starts